Which Is Good for Enterprise Apps: Automation Testing vs Manual Testing?

 About Author

-guest author Mayur RathodMayur Rathod is currently working as a Sr. Quality Assurance Analyst in PixelQA - one of the best QA testing company in India.
+guest author Mayur RathodMayur Rathod is currently working as a Senior Quality Assurance Analyst in PixelQA - one of the best Software Testing Company in India.
 He started his journey in 2014.
 He started his career as a .net developer but he didn't find any challenge in it, so he moved to the QA field.

 He believes in taking challenges in professional life.
 In the future, he wants to be an expert in Load performance testing, Database testing, and automation.